 Some of the programs that TEACH currently offers include:

-- Bethany Grace Co-op: Meeting 9am – 2pm on Tuesdays, September through April, this co-op offers academic and enrichment classes for children grades preK-12.
-Co-op is held at Bethany Grace Fellowship Church in East Earl, PA.
+- Co-op: Meeting 9am – 2pm on Tuesdays, September through April, this co-op offers academic and enrichment classes for children grades preK-12.
+Co-op is held at a church near Shady Maple, East Earl, PA.

 - Fall, Winter and Spring Sports: TEACH coordinates various team sports opportunities throughout the year.
 Practices are held at Brubaker Park in Fivepointville, PA or Liberty Baptist Church gym in Ephrata, PA.
 TEACH also sponsors a spring Field Day allowing children to experience the fun of good, old-fashioned track & field sports.